Residential Eviction Laws In Indiana: Know Your Rights as a Tenant

 Understanding the Reasons for Eviction in Indiana:

-- Lease Violations: Violating the terms of your lease agreement can also lead to eviction.
+- Lease Violations: Violating the terms of your lease rental agreement can also lead to eviction.
 These violations can include things like exceeding the occupancy limit, damaging the property, or engaging in disruptive behavior.

 The Eviction Process in Indiana: